- Print

 Move the script modifier so it is placed between the two other modifiers.

-Open the Setup tab, add a time when the scheduler should execute, and then close the scheduler form.
+Open the Setup tab, set a time for the scheduler to execute, and then close the scheduler form.

 This is a sample of the output: